Repealing Civil Rights Law 50-a

 Public interest in repealing the law has grown over the last few years.
 High profile cases, like the police killing of Eric Garner and aggressive arrest of tennis star James Blake – both captured on video – have shed light on the challenges this law presents to lawyers, journalists and advocates working to secure justice.

 Eyewitness video is key in exposing and corroborating incidents of misconduct, but greater transparency is critical in the fight for truth and accountability.
-WITNESS is joining local advocates like the NYCLU, Legal Aid Society and the New York City Bar Association and to call for New York State to repeal Section 50-a.
+WITNESS is joining local advocates like the NYCLU, Legal Aid Society, Communities United for Police Reform and the New York City Bar Association and to call for New York State to repeal Section 50-a.
 Learn more about how you can take action here.

 Exploring Sustainable Solutions

 Across the U.S., activists, researchers and journalists are working to make police data more accessible and transparent.
 There are a handful of crowdsourced databases and projects that track police killings, misconduct, complaints, etc., but few of them collect or analyze video.